Braised Balsamic Onion Pasta Salad

 When the onions are done, add them to the bowl with the pasta and gently fold together.

 Cut the cooked chicken thighs in 1/2 inch cubes, add to the bowl with the pasta, then gently fold together.
+Chill for at least 1 hour.

-Add the red pepper, pine nuts, pepper, salt, and blue cheese to the bowl.
+Just before serving, add the red pepper, pine nuts, pepper, salt, and blue cheese to the bowl.

-Fold together gently and chill well before serving.
+Fold together gently and serve.

 Would you like to print or download the document?